 Line 20 – Reimbursements from Fiscal Intermediaries

-Report as a negative amount, administrative fees, direct reimbursement of expenses, or other similar receipts or credits attributable to Medicare, CHAMPUS and other federal and local governmental agencies.
+Report as a negative amount, administrative fees, direct reimbursement of expenses, or other similar receipts or credits attributable to Medicare, TRICARE and other federal and local governmental agencies.

 Line 21 – Real Estate Expenses

 Include: The cost of insurance, repairs, maintenance, service, and operation of all real estate properties, whether occupied by the company or not.